tinymce/tinymce-docs/ui-components/dialogcomponents.md

 ### iframe

-A **iframe** is a component used to define the values of an iframe.
+An **iframe** is a component used to define the values of an iframe.

 ```js
 {